Skip to main content

 Fax: 905.521.6481

-Health on Wheels will enhance services available to people face healthcare barriers while accessing at emergency shelters, drop-ins and other services at a wide variety of locations.
+Health on Wheels enhances services available to people who face healthcare barriers while accessing emergency shelters, encampments, drop-ins and other community-based locations.